allandev5959/allandev5959.github.io/_posts/2021-04-08-Why-should-you-use-Rangeforce-to-level-up-your-SOC-skills.md

 There are other perspectives RangeForce can offer you if you want to explore more.
 For instance, while I did my "SOC 2 Battle Path", I also spend a little extra time exploring the SOAR, QRadar, and the FortiOS firewall exclusively.
 So, if you want to learn a security product instead of going through the whole Battle Path, there is always something for you.
 As they are adding more vendors to the platform, I believe there will be more and more quality content on the platform available.

 The toughest part for the SOC 2 Battle Path perhaps it is the "Botnet Challenge" path, it won't necessarily teach you how to "actually" take down a botnet, but really test your scripting skill.
-But I found this challenge quite fun too, and feel a sense of satisfaction after complete it.
+I found this challenge is quite fun, and feel a sense of satisfaction after complete it.

 Overall, I highly recommend you to try one of the battle paths if you want to get some hands-on experience with tools used in a SOC, and level up your skills to the next level.
 Plus, you will get a nice badge from RangeForce after you complete the path :) That's it for today, happy defending!